 What’s more, if you are having to use multiple video call features during the appointment (i.e., screen sharing, or digital whiteboard), some patients will need to be eased through them at a modest pace.

 When someone searches for “a virtual doctor visit near me,” be sure that your clinic pops up in the results.
-Tap here to learn more about Banty Medical and all of its offerings.
+Tap here to learn more about Banty Virtual Clinic and all of its offerings.